isc-projects/kea/doc/guide/dhcp6-srv.rst

 Care should be taken to specify proper unicast addresses.
 The server will attempt to bind to the addresses specified without any additional checks.
-This approach was selected on purpose to allow the software to communicate over uncommon addresses if so desired.
+This approach was selected on purpose, to allow the software to communicate over uncommon addresses if so desired.

 .. _dhcp6-address-config: